Skip to Main Content

 Irene is a graduate student in the psychology department, where she works primarily with Nick Turk-Browne.
 In the CAMS Lab, Irene is examining how acute stress influences different forms of hippocampal learning.

-Joe is an undergraduate studying Cognitive Science at Yale.
-In the CAMS Lab, he is working on a project exploring how memory and generalization capabilities are impacted by alcohol use.
+• Joe is an undergraduate studying Cognitive Science at Yale.
+In the CAMS Lab, his research focuses on associative learning and knowledge generalization.
 Outside of research, Joe enjoys making music, playing sports, and watching movies.

 Interested in joining the lab for a PhD or postdoc?
 We primarily accept graduate students through Yale’s Interdepartmental Neuroscience Program.
 For potential postdocs, please contact Dr. Goldfarb directly with your CV and cover letter describing your interest in the lab.